Hyundai Smartstream engine: Smartstream G1.2 (G4LF)

 The Smartstream G1.2 MPI is a naturally aspirated 1197 cc inline 4-cylinder engine with MPi; the engine makes 83 PS at 6,300 rpm and 11.7–12 kgm of torque at 4,200 rpm.

+Compared to the Kappa II 1.2 MPi predecessor, improvements include using dual port injectors for each cylinder and replacing the thermostat with an integrated temperature controlled valve (ITM).